oktaytuncay/Kubernetes/kubernetes.md

 Blue/Green is a deployment strategy where we have the new version deployed alongside the old version.

 The old version is called blue and the new version is called green and all traffic is sent to the old version in blue until all tests pass.
-After all tests pass, all traffic is forwarded to the new version.
+After all, tests pass, all traffic is forwarded to the new version.

 <p align="center">
   <img src="images/52.png" alt="drawing" width="600"/>